FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/_index.md

 ## Development kit contents

-The development kit used to integrate the Transfer CFT{{< TransferCFT/componentshortname  >}} APIs is divided into several directories that include the CFTPGM library, which contains all library modules necessary for APIs and exits.
+The development kit used to integrate the {{< TransferCFT/axwayvariablesComponentShortName  >}} APIs is divided into several directories that include the CFTPGM library, which contains all library modules necessary for APIs and exits.
 These library modules are required to use the corresponding function: